Atlanta’s federal penitentiary poses threat to entire southeast, report says - NewsBreak

 “What I observed there is they are addressing these issues.
 We have constant challenges every day.
 When we become aware of them, we address them,” Carvajal said.

 But Ossoff repeatedly pressed Carvajal under questioning about what he knew about the Atlanta problems, and when he knew it.
-“Frankly, I found the director’s testimony that he was ignorant of any of this until last year not just to be credible,” Ossoff told WSB-TV in Atlanta.
+“Frankly, I found the director’s testimony that he was ignorant of any of this until last year not just to be credible,” Ossoff told Channel 2 Action News.

 The Bureau of Prisons has terminated some senior leaders in Atlanta and moved dozens more out of the facility.
 They are also undergoing extensive renovations to the prison.
 As those changes are being made, it is currently only 42% full.